All States/Hawaii/Hilo/General Contracting

 Peak Season

-April through September - dry season construction and tourist property improvements
+April through September (dry season for major construction projects)

 Market estimate